m-a-h-e/m-a-h-e.github.io/deep_q_networks.md

 ---
 # Deep Q Network (DQN) Architectures

-- basic Q network
+## Basic Q Network
   - state to vector of Q values related to all actions, or
   - state and action to scalar Q(s, a) value

-## Double DQN Algorithm
+## Double DQN Architecture

+target and behavior network ???? or something different ????

 - double (target and behavior networks)
   - prevents "tail chasing" / oscillating policy